MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/grouppolicy/New-GPLink.md

 Specifies the GPO to link by its globally unique identifier (GUID).
 The GUID uniquely identifies the GPO in the domain.

-You can also refer to the Guid parameter by its built-in alias, id.
+You can also refer to the Guid parameter by its built-in alias, **Id**.
 For more information, see **about_Aliases**.

 ```yaml